Who is responsible for mold prevention and remediation in rental premises in Wisconsin.

 Tenants in Wisconsin are required to allow their landlords reasonable time to fix reported problems.
 How much time a landlord has to fix the problem is not stipulated.

-If they fail to fix the problem, Wisconsin law allows tenants to fix the problem and deduct the cost from the rent.
+If they fail to fix the problem, Wisconsin law allows tenants to fix it and deduct the cost from the rent.
 They can also withhold the rent until the problem is fixed.

 Mold disclosure law in Wisconsin